rhpds/pxe-rhdp-lab/docs/source/cli-based-labs/shared-volumes-cli.rst

   cat /tmp/px-shared-pvc.yaml

-Here we’re pointing at the storage class defined above and giving our volume a maximum size (Portworx thinly provisions volumes so that space will not be reserved up-front).
+Here we're pointing at the storage class defined above and giving our volume a maximum size (Portworx thinly provisions volumes so that space will not be reserved up-front).

 Create the PersistentVolumeClaim using: